elliottlawson/converse/docs/guide/installation.md

 # Installation

-This guide covers the installation and configuration of Laravel Converse in detail.
+This guide covers the installation and configuration of Converse in detail.

 ## Requirements